-Create AI art free — 200 free credits at signup + 100 daily when logged in, free signup Try Free Now →
+Create AI art free — unlimited video and image generation on the free tier, no signup Try Free Now →

-Follow along free — 200 free credits at signup + 100 daily when logged in, free to useCreate Free Now →
+Follow along free — unlimited video and image generation on the free tier, free to useCreate Free Now →

 Can AI Create Vector Graphics?
 What You Need to Know